Overv/VulkanTutorial/03_Drawing_a_triangle/03_Drawing/01_Command_buffers.md

 called from primary command buffers.

-We won't make use of the secondary command buffer functionality here, but you can imagine that it's helpful to reuse common operations in primary command buffers.
+We won't make use of the secondary command buffer functionality here, but you can imagine that it's helpful to reuse common operations from primary command buffers.

 ## Starting command buffer recording